zuqq/switcheroo/README.md

 }
 ```

-Such a configuration file may have multiple entries, in which case later
-entries take precedence over earlier ones.
+Later entries take precedence over earlier ones if there are conflicts.

 Run `switcheroo list-devices` and `switcheroo list-input-sources` to determine
 possible values for the keys `"selector"` and `"input_source"`.